avivasolutionsnl/Nyxie/README.md

 - Build the project in Visual Studio and publish the projects to the \build folder

+- Copy your Sitecore license file (license.xml) to the .\license folder

 - Login in to the Docker repository using your Aviva credentials:
 ```
 PS> az acr login --name avivasolutionsnl